-1. Alcohol Violation:

-- a.
-Referral to an alcohol assessment, an alcohol education program and/or mandatory counseling; - b.
+- 1. Alcohol Violation: - a.
+Referral to an alcohol assessment, an alcohol education program and/or mandatory counseling/treatment; - b.
 Community service hours and/or an administrative assessment; - c.
 Discipline Probation for up to one year; - d.
 If the student is a resident, Residence Hall Probation up to Residential Hall Suspension and; - e.
 If the student is under the age of 21, parental notification at the discretion of the Hearing Officer. - 2.
 Incidents involving Violence to Persons: - a.
 Mandatory counseling; - b.
-Community service hours and/or an administrative assessment; - c.
+Community service hours - c.
 Disciplinary Probation for one year up to Expulsion, and; - d.
 If the student is a resident, Residence Hall Probation up to Residence Hall Expulsion. - 3.
 Incidents involving Disorderly Conduct: - a.
-Community service hours and/or an administrative assessment; - b.
+Community service hours - b.
 Disciplinary Probation to Discipline Suspension, and; - c.
 If the student is a resident, Residence Hall Probation up to Residence Hall Suspension. - d.
 Written Assignment; i.e. reflection paper, etc. - e.
 Counseling Referral - 4.
 Incidents involving illegal drug use: - a.
-Referred to a substance abuse assessment and/or mandatory counseling; - b.
+Referred to a substance abuse assessment and/or mandatory counseling/treatment: - b.
 Community service hours and/or an administrative assessment; - c.
 Disciplinary Probation for two years up to Expulsion; - d.
 If the student is a resident, Residence Hall Suspension for one year or more, and; - e.
-If the student is under the age of 21, parental notification at the discretion of the Hearing Officer. - f.
-Mandatory drug testing. - 5.
-Incidents involving sales or furnishing of illegal drugs:
+If the student is under the age of 21, parental notification at the discretion of the